tschutter/digital-dc-power-supply/README.rst

 According to `article 379
 <http://linuxfocus.org/English/June2005/article379.shtml>`_, you need
 at least 1000 |micro| F of reservoir capacitor per ampere of input current.
-Given our 2.0 amp transformer, 2000 |micro| F should be sufficient, but I have used a 3300 |micro| F capacitor.
+Given the 2.0 amp transformer, 2000 |micro| F should be sufficient, but I have used a 3300 |micro| F capacitor.
 This is connected directly to the output of the rectifier, minding the polarity.